nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 This endpoint allows you to manage publisher status on different levels.

-Optionally, you can assign a bid modifier to a publisher to modify the bidding price for that publisher.
+Optionally, you can assign a bid modifier to a publisher and source combination to modify the bidding price.
 Publisher bid modifiers are currently only supported on `ADGROUP` level.
+In case `modifier` is specified, the `source` has to be specified as well or a validation error will be returned. *Note: this way of setting bid modifiers on publishers has been deprecated - please use [bid modifiers API](#bid-modifiers) instead.*

 *NOTE: Publisher bid modifiers are currently only supported on RTB sources*